The National Survey of Student Engagement (NSSE) continues to highlight the exceptional education and engagement of students at Sweet Briar College.

 - Eight out of 10 students hold a formal leadership role in a student organization — twice as many as students at other colleges.

-- Eight out of 10 students work on research projects with faculty — three times more than the number of students at other colleges.
+- Six out of 10 students work on research projects with faculty — three times more than the number of students at other colleges.

 - Four out of 10 students study abroad while attending Sweet Briar — twice as many as students than at other colleges.